WebBlocks/WebBlocks/README.md

 # WebBlocks

-WebBlocks is package, configuration and dependency manager intended to
+WebBlocks is package, configuration and dependency manager for web assets.

 ## Status